 Overall we were not happy with this school.
 We were initially interested in this school because of its NAEYC accreditation.
 However once our child was enrolled in the school we felt pressure from the administration for parents to fill out the NAEYC surveys in a way that would allow the school to keep its accreditation.
 We did not feel that the school responded to the concerns raised by parents on these surveys such as a lack of sufficient communication with teachers.
 We also felt that the school did not appreciate that children have various needs and developmental readiness.
 We felt pressured to potty train our child before we felt he was ready.

 Northwood Montessori of Irvine is a private elementary school in Irvine.
-217 students attend Northwood Montessori of Irvine and are mostly Asian/Pacific Islander, Hispanic, and Asian.
-The ratio of students to teachers at Northwood Montessori of Irvine is 11:1.
+217 children attend Northwood Montessori of Irvine and identify mostly as Asian/Pacific Islander, Hispanic, and Asian.
+The student to teacher ratio at Northwood Montessori of Irvine is 11:1.
 Canyon View Elementary School is one of the nearest elementary schools.

 |Native Hawaiian or Other Pacific Islander||2%||%|